pnanyaduba/kraftwerk/practical_application_II_starter/readme.md

     <a href="https://twitter.com/peteberc" title="Follow on Twitter"><img src="https://img.shields.io/twitter/follow/mltooling.svg?style=social&label=Follow"></a>
 </p>

 In this application, I explored a dataset from kaggle that contains information on a subset of 3 million used cars.
 Our goal is to understand what factors that make a car more or less expensive.
-The outcome of the analysis provides a clear recommendations to a car dealer - client -- a used car dealership -- as to what consumers value in a used car.
+The outcome of the analysis provides a clear recommendations to a car dealer (client) -- a used car dealership -- as to what consumers value in a used car.

 ---